suyog-karpe/The-Diners-Club/README.md

 # The-Diners-Club
-Exiting Offers on Drinks and food in Expensive Pubs and Restaurants via website.
+Exiting Offers on Drinks and food in Expensive Pubs and Restaurants available exclusivly via website.